succlz123/scene/README.md

 }
 ~~~

-This completes the basic migration, you can open a new Scene page directly in this Activity.
+Now that the essential migration is complete, you can open the new Scene page directly from the Activity.

 ## Issues

-### Dialog
+### Dialogs

-A normal Dialog's Window is independent and in front of the Activity's Window,
+A standard dialog's Window is independent and in front of the Activity's Window,
-so if try to push a Scene in a opening Dialog, it will cause the Scene to appear behind it.
+so if you try to push a Scene in an opening Dialog, it will cause the Scene to appear behind it.
-You can close the dialog box when click, or use Scene to implement the dialog instead of a system Dialog.
+You can close the dialog when click, or use Scene to implement the dialog instead of a system dialog.

 ### SurfaceView and TextureView

-When the Scene is popping, the animation will be executed after the Scene life cycle is executed.
+When the Scene is popping, the animation will be executed after the Scene life cycle accomplished.
 However, if there is a SurfaceView or a TextureView, this process will cause the SurfaceView/TextureView to turn to black.

 You can get and re-assign the Surface before the animation end to avoid issues on TextureView,
-and capture the last bitmap and set to a ImageView to avoid issues on SurfaceView.
+and capture the last bitmap and set to an ImageView to prevent the problems on SurfaceView.

 ### Status Bar related

-There is no official API of notch screen before Android P, and each vendor has its own implementation.
+There is no official API of notch screen before Android P, and each vendor has its implementation.

-If you try to hide the status bar with WindowFlag or View's UiVisibility, it will trigger the re-layout of the entire Activity.

-This may causes the layout change of the Scene inside, and the behaviors may be not as expected in some cases.
+If you try to hide the status bar with WindowFlag or View's UiVisibility, it will trigger the re-layout of the entire Activity that may cause the layout change of the Scene inside, and the behaviours maybe not as expected in some cases.

 ## License
 ~~~